The Enduring Legacy of Compass Roses and Scale in Historical Navigational Maps

 Historical Insight

-Studying the design of compass roses and scales offers a window into the scientific and economic priorities of past societies.
-A mapmaker’s choice of which directions to emphasize, how many points to include, and which units of distance to display reveals the intended audience—whether local fishermen, transatlantic explorers, or colonial administrators.
+Examining the design and evolution of compass roses and scales offers valuable insights into the scientific, economic, and cultural priorities of past societies.
+Choices in the number of compass points, units of measure, and decorative symbols reveal the map’s intended users—whether local fishermen, transatlantic explorers, or colonial administrators.

 Modern Analogues